|

 computer have ?

-When you are at your
+When you are in the finder

 Lets's take a look at